-1 Drive - No RAID arrays are supported

-2 Drives - RAID0 for speed (do regular backups) or RAID1 for data protection.

-3 Drives - RAID0 for speed (do regular backups) or RAID5 for speed and protection.

-4 Drives - RAID0 for speed (do regular backups), RAID5 for speed and protection,

-RAID10 for the best balance of Speed and protection.
+- 1 Drive No RAID arrays are supported - 2 Drives RAID0 for speed (do regular backups) or RAID1 for data protection. - 3 Drives RAID0 for speed (do regular backups) or RAID5 for speed and protection. - 4 Drives RAID0 for speed (do regular backups), RAID5 for speed and protection, RAID10 for the best balance of Speed and protection. - 5 Drives RAID0 for speed (do regular backups), but it will start to show diminishing returns on performance; and RAID5 for speed and protection.

-Also, you can run more than one array on your controller, so long as the total is under four (4) drives.
-For example, you can run two drives in a RAID0 for maximum speed, but store more important documents or backup your RAID0 using two drives in a RAID1.
+Also, you can run more than one array on your controller, so long as the total is under five (5) drives.